 Codes of Ethics

 Despite the prevalent belief to the contrary, there are no code of ethics or guidelines of major organizations that specifically ban gifts in therapy (Zur, 2007).
-Except for the AAMT, ACA and NAADAC Codes of Ethics, neither the major US professional organizations' (i.e., APA, ApA, CAMFT, Feminist, NASW, NBCC), nor Canadian (i.e., CPA, CCA) nor Australian (i.e., APS, AASW, AIWCW, PACFA) codes of ethics mention the topic of gifts.
+Except for the AAMFT, ACA and NAADAC Codes of Ethics, neither the major US professional organizations' (i.e., APA, ApA, CAMFT, Feminist, NASW, NBCC), nor Canadian (i.e., CPA, CCA) nor Australian (i.e., APS, AASW, AIWCW, PACFA) codes of ethics mention the topic of gifts.
 Instead, these codes do have the standard mandate to avoid harm and exploitation and to respect clients' integrity, autonomy and privacy.
-The AAMFT Code of Ethics mentions the term 'gift' in Principle III of Professional Competence and Integrity, section 3.10, in which it states, "Marriage and family therapists do not give to or receive from clients (a) gifts of substantial value or (b) gifts that impair the integrity or efficacy of the therapeutic relationship" (2001, Section III, Par.
-10).
+The AAMFT Code of Ethics mentions the term 'gift' in Principle III of Professional Competence and Integrity, section 3.10, in which it states, "Marriage and family therapists pursue knowledge of new developments and maintain their competence in marriage and family therapy through education, training, or supervised experience."
+(2012, Section 3.10).
 For some reason NAADAC's Code of Ethics includes the following gift related statement in the Dual Relationships section "I shall not accept substantial gifts from clients, other treatment organizations, or the providers of materials or services used in my practice" (2004, Section 7).